grapefruitinc/grapefruit/API_README.md

 ####change_password
 Forgot Password Request update action: requires a PUT in the format: { user: { password: password8, password_confirmation: password8, reset_password_token: ff098f098FLKJDF... } }.
 If successful, you will get a response in a JSON format containing the User id, email, name, and authentication_token.

+###Course Actions

+####courses
+Courses index action: requires a GET in the format: { authentication: { email: email@example.com, token: 555 } }.
+You will get a response in a JSON format containing all courses.

+####courses/show
+Course show action: requires a GET in the format: { authentication: { email: email@example.com, token: 555 } }.
+Replace "show" with the id of the Course you want to view.
+You will get a response in a JSON format containing all the Course attributes including the announcements, instructor, and capsules.

 Example Curl commands for API Testing
 --------------------------------------